SSD Controller Recovery

 Silicon Motion SM2263XT Data Recovery

 The Silicon Motion SM2263XT is a 4-channel DRAM-less NVMe Gen3 controller that stores its FTL in the host system's RAM via Host Memory Buffer.
 Budget drives using this controller frequently pair it with lower-binned NAND that degrades rapidly.
 Heat-assisted reading (controlled heating of NAND packages) is a documented technique for improving readability during extraction of degraded cells.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Recovery starts at $200.
-No diagnostic fee.
+ACELab's PC-3000 SSD supported-controller list covers this controller, so a firmware-level recovery path exists.
+Controller-level work for the Silicon Motion SM2263XT sits inside our broader SSD data recovery workflow at the Austin, TX lab.

 Silicon Motion SM2263XT Specifications